pbpuckett3/mci-pattern-wp/docs/MCI_Whitepaper_Puckett.md

 **Alternatives to consider:** Python if the orchestrator relies heavily on LLM-based classification for SCALE assessment, since Python offers tighter integration with ML tooling.
 Java/Kotlin for enterprises with existing JVM infrastructure and teams.

 This is not a trivial decision.
 Decomposition adds orchestration overhead.
 For simple tasks, sending directly to a capable model may be faster and cheaper.
 For complex tasks, decomposition enables parallel execution and right-sized model selection.
-For safety-critical tasks, decomposition may be too risky-or may require redundant validation paths.
+For safety-critical tasks, decomposition may be too risky — or may require redundant validation paths.

 #### The SCALE Rubric